Gemma Merna: Career

 In 2017, Merna appeared in an episode in TV show Doctors.
 She also joined former TV mum Nicole Barber-Lane as teammates on the 28 October 2017 "Soaps" episode of Pointless Celebrities.

-In January 2022 Merna announced on a Instagram post that she is returning to filming.
+In January 2022 Merna announced on an Instagram post that she is returning to filming.

+As of April 2024, Merna has joined the cast of Coronation Street as 'Rebecca' and hopes to have an extended stay.

 Personal life

 Merna was born in Manchester and grew up in Worsley where she attended St. George's RC High School, Walkden.

 She was engaged to long-term boyfriend Ian Minton and they married in 2012.

 In a 2009 interview with Closer magazine, Merna said that having a breast enlargement at the age of 21 was one of the best things she ever did and that it gave her so much confidence.